gowrav/gowrav.github.io/_posts/2020-07-20-sound-advice-for-daring.md

 *I actually give my number and ask her to call if she is interested.
 Which is a whole lot of polarization right there.!!*

-2. **Tell her that you admire her presence in this world and ask her out on a date be specific when [like evening on friday this week].**
+2. **Tell her that you admire her presence in this world and ask her out on a date** *be specific [ How about friday evening?
+It would be cool to have a game of badminton / bowling together...].*

 She will probably say *No*. or atlest some relative version of it, like not now. or something...this is all rejections. just without a spine to admit it.